n6ls0n/coding-video-notes/README.md

 - First certain values are pre-processed i.e. converted into a suitable form for compression.
 Then, the processed values are entropy encoded i.e. coded into a compressed bitstream.
 Two commonly used forms of entropy coding are variable-length coding and arithmetic coding

-- Preprocessing takes advantage of the statistical behaviour of certain values produced by the video encoder
+- Preprocessing takes advantage of the statistical behavior of certain values produced by the video encoder

 - Quantized transform coefficients tend to follow particular distributions.
-Typically, larger non-zero values are clustered around the top-left or Dc coefficient with smaller or zero values towards the lower right or highest frequencies.
+Typically, larger non-zero values are clustered around the top-left or DC coefficient with smaller or zero values towards the lower right or highest frequencies.
 The two-dimensional block of transform coefficients is converted to a one-dimensional array in a scanning pattern such as a zig-zig scan.
 The effect is generally to concentrate the significant non-zero coefficients together.
 This process is known as coefficient-reordering

-- Prediction parameters and QP tend to be highly correlated amongst neighbouring blocks in a coded frame.
+- Prediction parameters and QP tend to be highly correlated amongst neighboring blocks in a coded frame.
 These parameters can be efficiently coded using differential prediction.
-For example, the encoder forms a predicted QP based on previously transmitted Qp values.
+For example, the encoder forms a predicted QP based on previously transmitted QP values.
 Instead of sending the QP itself, the encoder calculates and sends the difference between the predicted and actual QP.
 The decoder receives the differential value, forms the same prediction and adds the differential to the prediction to construct the QP.
 A similar approach can be taken for motion vectors, prediction modes and prediction block sizes, etc.

-- After the pre-processing stage covered above, the original video sequence has been converted into a set of parameters and value sometimes described as symbols.
-The entropy encoding process converts the symbols comprising a coded video sequence into an efficient binary form, a compressed bitstream
+- After the pre-processing stage covered above, the original video sequence has been converted into a set of parameters and values sometimes described as symbols

+- The entropy encoding process converts the symbols comprising a coded video sequence into an efficient binary form, a compressed bitstream.
+Basically going from base 10 to base 2

 - Entropy encoding is a mapping between symbols and bits.
 There are different types of mappings such as: